ONE DEMOCRATIC STATE,

 There is such a thing as human rights; no such thing as states’ rights.
 No state has a “right to exist”—Neither Israel nor any other state.
 States are apparatuses which administer the affairs of a certain population in a certain territory, not war machines on behalf of a certain identity against others.
 It is thus the persons who make up this society who have the democratic right to exist and to decide how their state will administer their society, including what is commonly known as the right of self-determination.

-The Zionist project has disregarded the basic democratic rights of the (Jewish and non-Jewish) population of Palestine by effecting, with essential British colonial help, the mass immigration of Jews prior to 1948 and by establishing a state exclusive to Jews in 1948 with no democratic mandate to do so.
+The Zionist project has disregarded the basic democratic rights of the (Jewish and non-Jewish) population of Palestine by effecting, with essential British colonial help, the mass immigration of non-Palestinians to Palestine prior to 1948 and by establishing a “state exclusive to Jews” in Palestine in 1948 with no democratic mandate to do so.
 The continued existence of a state exclusive to Jews rather than a democratic state of all its citizens means that the trampling of these democratic human rights is ongoing and is therefore not “right”.

 A transition to a democratic state of all its citizens would right this century-old wrong and would be a historic step in achieving just and lasting peace in Palestine and the Middle East.